netzzz/rest-assured-restful-booker-api-maven-project/README.md

 1. RestfulBookerRegressionSuite

-The TestNG suite RestfulBookerRegressionSuite is designed to execute all Test Cases for the Chuck Norris API.
+The TestNG suite RestfulBookerRegressionSuite is designed to execute all Test Cases for the Restful Booker API.

 ## Instructions to Execute the Test Suite: